agilepro/software-craftsmanship/docs/Design/Usability/part13-splash-screen.md

 The way it makes this graphic appear is a violation of the whole concept of windows.
 The graphic does not appear in a window, it is just a free floating graphic in the middle of the screen.
 It has no relationship to other windows.
 In some cases it causes strange graphical anomalies, like a hole in screen where other windows can not display.

-It have been use as a way for a program to unabashedly advertise “Hey look at me, I am starting up, isn’t that great!”
+It have been use as a way for a program to unabashedly advertise “Hey look at me, I am starting up, isn't that great!”
 I am thrilled.
 Every single day when I start that program, I get a thrill.

 Some programs take a long time to start up, like 30 seconds or 60 seconds or even more.
 The designers of this feature apparently believe that: “you, tiny user, have got nothing better to do than to see my pretty picture so sit down, shut up, and watch the pretty picture.”
-Try to use other software while this one is starting up, and sometimes you can’t:  there is a strange hole in the middle of your screen that does not act like a normal window.
+Try to use other software while this one is starting up, and sometimes you can't:  there is a strange hole in the middle of your screen that does not act like a normal window.

 ## How This Should Have Been Done